RiTUAL-UH/Predicting-Severity-in-Movie-Scripts/Readme.md

 This repository hosts the dataset and the source code of the paper *From None to Severe: Predicting Intensity in Movie Scripts*.

 ## Dataset
-Please find the dataset through this link.
+Please find the dataset under the `Data` folder.

 This zip file contains train/dev/test files of 5 aspects of age-restricted content.